yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 - Because the `node_modules` generation was an I/O-heavy operation, package managers didn't have a lot of leeways to optimize it much further than just doing a simple file copy - and even though we could have used hardlinks or copy-on-write when possible, we would still have needed to diff the current state of the filesystem before making a bunch of syscalls to manipulate the disk.

-- Because Node had no concept of packages, it also didn't know whether a file was _meant_ to be accessed (versus being available by the sheer virtue of hoisting).
+- Because Node had no concept of packages, it also didn't know whether a file was _meant_ to be accessed, versus being available by the sheer virtue of hoisting.
 It was entirely possible that the code you wrote worked one day in development but broke later in production because you forgot to list one of your dependencies in your `package.json`.

 - Even at runtime, the Node resolution had to make a bunch of `stat` and `readdir` calls to figure out where to load every single required file from.
 It was extremely wasteful, and was part of why booting Node applications took so much time.